 Since the symptoms of mesothelioma develop slowly and mimic other respiratory or abdominal diseases, it is difficult to detect and diagnose.
 In many cases, the tumors are not detected until they have reached Stages Ia or II.
 This makes effective treatment of mesothelioma difficult and reduces the patients’ post-diagnosis survival time significantly.

 If you’ve been injured by asbestos, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Remember to fill out our form to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.